2026-27 Course Catalog

 Geometry (Foundational)

 In Geometry, students will support their algebraic thinking with visual models and physical representations.
-Using tools like the ancient compass and straightedge, as well as their modern digital versions, students will build and explore different figures and their properties.
+Using tools such as the ancient compass and straightedge, as well as their modern digital versions, students will build and explore different figures and their properties.
 They will also use the qualities that distinguish different types of lines, angles, triangles, quadrilaterals, and other polygons from one another to classify them, all the while supporting these generalizations with algebra.
 Students will practice both inductive and deductive reasoning, learning to develop logical arguments from stated evidence and write proofs about triangle congruence and special quadrilaterals in different formats.
-The course will build on prior knowledge of area and volume concepts and will introduce right triangle trigonometry.
+The course will build on prior knowledge of area and volume concepts, and will introduce right triangle trigonometry.
 Students will use their voice and practice interpersonal efficacy, encouraged to work with classmates inside and outside of class while reinforcing mathematical practices.

 Prerequisite: Algebra I